 Her second book, 11 Rules for Creating Value in the #SocialEra, was chosen by Fast Company as one of their “Best Business Books of 2012.”
 Nilofer’s newest title, The Power of Onlyness: Make Your Wild Ideas Mighty Enough to Dent the World, reveals proven strategies to unleash the power of a new idea, no matter how weird or wild it may seem.

-As a speaker, Merchant has headlined alongside Malcolm Gladwell, Simon Sinek, Arianna Huffington, Margaret Atwood, and other inspirational individuals.
-She has also delivered for clients such as ICBI Fund Forum, Credit Union Executives Society, Symantec, and AT Kearney.
+As a speaker, Nilofer has headlined alongside Malcolm Gladwell, Simon Sinek, Arianna Huffington, Margaret Atwood, and other inspirational individuals.
+She has also delivered keynotes for clients such as ICBI Fund Forum, IBM, JP Morgan, Credit Union Executives Society, and AT Kearney.

 Her famed TED Talk, “Got A Meeting?
 Take A Walk”, has been seen by nearly three million viewers.